MonoGame/MonoGame/Documentation/articles/content/why_content_pipeline.md

 > A nice trick to upgrade the old .fbx is to open them in Visual Studio 2012+ and then save it again under a new name.
 [This article](https://www.codeproject.com/articles/1041397/updating-old-fbx-files-for-the-modern-era) walks through some of the quick, easy, and FREE methods for updating older .fbx files.

 When the MonoGame content pipeline processes a Model file, it is converted into an optimized internal format that will contain the Vertices, Texture Coordinates, and Normals.
-The pipeline will also pull out the textures used in the model and put those through the pipeline too, so you automatically get optimized textures automatically.
+The pipeline will also pull out the textures used in the model and put those through the pipeline too, so you get optimized textures automatically.

 ## Summary